-Depart your home country for your flight to Sri Lanka.
+Depart your home country for your flight to Colombo.

-When it comes to ‘foodie destinations’, Sri Lanka flies relatively under the radar – yet it has a fantastic culinary scene.
+When it comes to ‘foodie destinations’, Sri Lanka flys relatively under the radar yet its cuisine is one of the most layered.

 A Foodie Journey Through Sri Lanka